Obstetrics & Gynecology

 A four-year residency training program in obstetrics and gynecology is provided by the Department.
 Dr. Rebecca Byler Dann is the Program Director of the Residency in Obstetrics and Gynecology.

 The department develops and provides a portion of the M-2, M-3 and M-4 curriculum.
 Dr. Tom Lee is the M-3 Clerkship Director.
-Medical students spend eight weeks of their third year on an obstetrics and gynecology rotation.
+Medical students spend six weeks of their third year on an obstetrics and gynecology rotation.
 The clerkship includes didactic lectures, teaching rounds, and rotations with assigned attending physicians in general gynecology, obstetrics and maternal-fetal medicine.
 The Department also offers an eight-week obstetrics and gynecology clerkship in the Bloomington area for one third-year student on each of the eight-week rotations.

 Electives in maternal-fetal medicine, gynecologic oncology and reproductive endocrinology are available to fourth-year medical students.